 These are gaining popularity, especially with younger generations.
 There are two kinds of spending accounts:

-These are pooled accounts in which an employee can use the funds (typically employer-funded) on whatever their employer has approved.
-LSAs are typically for wellness activities like gym memberships or vitamins, and HSAs are used as top-ups for other coverage such as dental or drugs.
+These are pooled accounts in which an employee can use pre-allocated funds (typically employer-funded) on whatever their employer has approved.
+HSAs are often used to top-up expenses not covered under a traditional benefits plan (e.g. dental/orthodontics, drugs).
+LSAs are typically for wellness activities like gym memberships or vitamins, and

 Not only do spending accounts offer lots of flexibility, but they’re also a really great cost-effective option for small businesses since they use a pay-as-you-use model.
-With spending accounts, you also have the option to only over a spending account and use that as your main coverage, instead of offering it with a traditional plan.
+With spending accounts, you can also offer it as a standalone plan instead of a complement to a traditional plan.

 Overall, spending accounts are a really great optional benefit you can use in your benefits plan to boost your employee’s satisfaction and retention.